Tatsumi Fujinami: Heavyweight Champion (1988–1998)

 1989 proved to be a heartbreaking year for Fujinami.
-In April, he vacated the title to be determined in a tournament at New Japan's first Tokyo Dome show; he would lose to eventual winner Big Van Vader in the semi-finals.
+In April, he vacated the title to be determined in a tournament at Battle Satellite in Tokyo Dome, NJPW's first Tokyo Dome show; he would lose to eventual winner Big Van Vader in the semi-finals.
 In June, during a match with Vader, Fujinami suffered a severe back injury and pulled a hernia.
 He wouldn't wrestle at all until he returned in September 1990, changing his kanji from "辰巳" to "辰爾" (both are pronounced Tatsumi).